 Examples of deficient care found by the professionals who inspected the facility include:

-- Licensed nurses at the Bakersfield facility failed to write down pertinent information about residents and they failed to comply with basic job requirements.
+- Licensed nurses at the Bakersfield facility failed to comply with basic job requirements and physicians' orders..

 - Many patients were transferred to acute care hospitals without valid reasons.

 - The nursing staff did not follow care plans.

 - There were not enough nurses on staff to meet the needs of the residents.

 - Much of the care was provided by licensed vocational nurses who were not being properly supervised by registered nurses.
 Licensed vocational nurses can only gather data.
 They are not allowed to perform resident assessments.